Research dispute puts EU-Israel ties under severe strain

 In 2000, the EU granted the country preferential trade terms, mainly for agricultural and industrial goods, and there has been a steady rise in cooperation on scientific research and technology too, which is where the guidelines come in.

-From next year until the end of the decade, the EU will spend 70 billion euros - 10 billion a year - on scientific research and development, a program called Horizon 2020.
+From next year until the end of the decade, the EU will spend 70 billion euros - 10 billion a year - on scientific research and development, a programme called Horizon 2020.

 Israel is the only non-EU country invited to take part and will contribute some of the funding, around 600 million euros.
 In return, its top-notch scientists and researchers will gain access to the wider funding pot, with the expectation that they will secure far more financing than the country puts in.